-The Company's financial assets and liabilities consist of cash and cash equivalents, trade payables and related party loans.
+The Company's financial assets and liabilities consist of cash, amounts receivable, and trade payables.
 Unless otherwise noted, it is management's opinion that the Company is not exposed to significant interest, currency or credit risks arising from these financial instruments.